 Planning the Event Menu

 Whether you're working with a private caterer or the catering manager at the event venue itself, it's always helpful to consider several factors before building the menu.
 The first thing to remember is that the menu options they present are almost always 100% flexible.
-And even though most caterers will allow you to confirm the menu and headcount about three weeks prior to the event, I always suggest confirming the menu much earlier in the planning process.
+And even though most caterers will allow you to confirm the menu and headcount about three weeks prior to the event, confirm the menu much earlier in the planning process.
 Here's what you need to know before you get started.

 Breakfast, Lunch, and Dinner Menus

 The menu should include several pre-packaged meal options and à la carte selections developed by the executive chef or caterer.
 The approach to the different meals of the day - breakfast, lunch, and dinner - are generally unique.
 Consider the following:

 - Breakfast: When it comes to breakfast, packaged menus are usually more cost-effective and easier to select, including continental options, hot buffets, and breakfast stations.
 If you're offering breakfast prior to the start of the official program, be sure to choose the option that best suits your event's schedule.